 Accomplishments include installation of 103 Outdoor Environmental Learning Center sites in 49 counties.
 Projects include the following attributes as well as the traditional outdoor seating areas;

-The EPA grant will fund up to 5 Outdoor Environmetnal Learning Centers focused on Community Gardens on School Campuses.
+The EPA grant will fund up to 5 Outdoor Environmetnal Learning Centers focused on Gardens on School Campuses.
 Conservation Districts are invited to be lead applicant and partner closely with a school.
-Each Community Garden will include an interactive education feacture focused on soils.
+Each Garden will include an interactive education feacture focused on soils.
 Students are be to a intragral part of the planning and design process.